Creating a group of your own is an inexpensive and effective way to reach your target market.

 The second reason is that it makes it easier for people to find your group.

 One of the main ways new people will find your group is by searching on Facebook.
 There are 2 billion daily searches on Facebook.

 If you give your Facebook group a specific, keyword-rich name, it will be easier for people to find.
 Using our Labrador example above, it’s likely to show up for the term “Labrador dog training” but could get lost in thousands of search results for just “dog training.”

-How to create a Facebook group
+How to Create a Facebook group

-You’ll need to provide some basic information about your group.
+Choose Group, then provide some basic information about your group.

 Create a ‘Group Name’ based on the principles we just covered.
 You might also want to click on ‘Pin to Shortcuts.’
 This will ensure that the group can be found in the left-hand sidebar of your Facebook profile.